 The Club has a Child Protection Officer who should be the first point of contact if you have any concerns whatever about the welfare of any young or vulnerable person at the club

-The Current Child Protection Officer is Laura and she can be contacted on 07786 083643.
-She will treat any contact you have with complete discretion.
+The Current Child Protection Officer is Lewis and he can be contacted on 07531 442 773.
+He will treat any contact you have with complete discretion.

 Information and links relating to Child Protection can be found below: